isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 ::

    {
-       // First, we need to define that the suboption 2 in vivso option for
+       // First, we need to define that the sub-option 2 in vivso option for
        // vendor-id 25167 has a specific format (it's a plain string in this example).
        // After this definition, we can specify values for option tftp.
        "option-def": [